raft-tech/TANF-app/docs/Technical-Documentation/nexus-repo.md

 ### Host Information

-The VM that runs the [Sonatype Nexus Image](https://help.sonatype.com/repomanager3/product-information/download) currently resides at 172.10.4.102 on Raft's internal network and muct be connected to through our VPN.
-Current points of contact for this is Connor Meehan and Barak Stout.
+The VM that runs the [Sonatype Nexus Image](https://help.sonatype.com/repomanager3/product-information/download) currently resides at 172.10.4.102 on Raft's internal network.
+You must first be connected to the labs.goraft.tech Raft Labs VPN before SSHing to the container.
+Current points of contact for getting setup with the VPN are Connor Meehan and Barak Stout.

 ### Nexus Container Setup